Semiparametric Conditional Factor Models in Asset Pricing: Estimation Method

-Moreover, efficiency of estimation could potentially be improved by using generalized least squares in the first step estimation.
-The asymptotic results that we derive continue to hold if we replace $\Phi(Z_t)$ and $\varepsilon_t$ with the corresponding transformations $V_{t}^{-1/2}\Phi(Z_t)$ and $V_{t}^{-1/2}\varepsilon_t$, where $V_t$ is the conditional covariance matrix of $Y_t$ for each $t$.
+Finally, efficiency of our estimation procedure could be improved by using generalized least squares in its first step.
+Our asymptotic results continue to hold if we replace $\Phi(Z_t)$ and $\varepsilon_t$ with their transformed counterparts $V_{t}^{-1/2}\Phi(Z_t)$ and $V_{t}^{-1/2}\varepsilon_t$, where $V_t$ is the conditional covariance matrix of $Y_t$ at each time period $t$.
+While $V_t$ is usually unknown, \cite{Hoberg_Welch_Optimized_2009} suggest some practical guidance to account for the cross-correlation and heteroskedasticity of the idiosyncratic noise $\varepsilon_{it}$.